Why am I sitting in your office waiting room, every work day from 1:15pm to 1:30pm? (NOTE: same time/same place in 2019)

 You know who hasn’t ignored all of us, and agrees with our concerns?
 Pretty much every elected and appointed official representing the 25 towns** Spectra Energy wants to build in.
 From School Committee members to US Senators and Representatives, from Police and Fire Chiefs to Mayors, Town Planners, Town Councilors, Selectpersons, Attorney(s) General, Town Solicitors… pretty much everyone from top to bottom.
 These people know know that the gas is going north and overseas to places that will pay better money for it.
 They know that locking us into fossil fuel infrastructure for many decades is not the right move, especially since Massachusetts doesn’t need the gas.
 Even Senators Warren and Markey have taken time out of their busy schedules to go to bat for us.

 So, I’ll be in your office every work day, not protesting, but WAITING.
 Waiting for you to stop supporting a for-profit business over your constituents.
 Waiting for you to stop ghosting Weymouth when you know that Spectra’s proposals are unprecedentedly poorly sited and extremely dangerous.
+EDIT: Oct 2018 meeting of LEPC’s in the Fore River Area talking about the dangerous siting proposal.

 *15 U.S. Code Chapter 15B – The NATURAL GAS ACT15 U.S.C. § 717b(d)